Evaluation

-I was recently invited by kaiko.ai to talk about evaluation of LLMs in the Oncology / Multimodal applications track of AMLD 24 in Lausanne.
-In my talk, I followed the process of building a real RAG with information about cancer and outlined all the common problems - and how to fix them - throughout the process.
-Given the positive feedback from the audience, I decided to share the whole process with the readers of the fore ai blog.
+I was recently invited by kaiko.ai to talk about the evaluation of large language models (LLMs) in the Oncology/Multimodal Applications track of AMLD 24 in Lausanne.
+In my talk, I followed the process of building a real Retrieval-Augmented Generation (RAG) system with information about cancer and outlined all the common problems—and how to fix them—throughout the process.
+Given the positive feedback from the audience, I decided to share the whole process with the readers of the Fore AI blog.

-When ChatGPT was released one and a half years ago, the potential of large language models was immediately apparent to everyone.
-Despite its ease of use, one and a half years later we still don’t encounter many specialized LLM based products in the wild.
+When ChatGPT was released 1.5 years ago, the potential of large language models was immediately apparent to everyone.
+Despite its ease of use, we still don’t encounter many specialized LLM-based products in the wild.

 There’s a lot of complexity in this underlying layer, and lots of little things that can go wrong and pile up until the final answer is presented to the user.
 Unfortunately, the classic engineering toolchain with debuggers and testing fails to help in this process.
 New tools are needed, I will describe what they look like in this post.